The Ultimate Guide to Digital Photo Booths

 Frequently Asked Questions

-A: Yes, but shade is mandatory.
-Direct sunlight will blow out the photos and overheat the iPad/Camera.
+Yes, but shade is mandatory.
+Direct sunlight will blow out the photos and overheat the iPad/camera.
 Always use a tent or find a shaded wall.

-A: A digital booth is compact.
-A 5x5 foot area is usually sufficient for the booth and 2-3 people standing in front of it.
+A digital booth is compact.
+A 5x5-foot area is usually sufficient for the booth and 2–3 people standing in front of it.